DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Product-master.md

 If required to send full set of data again, the trading partner's document change tracking's **Full** can be set to _Yes_ again.

-The following tables are tracked for the **Product master** document:
+Various tables are tracked for the **Product master** document. <br>
-- InventTable
-- InventDim
+If additional fields are added as client extension ensure that change tracking is enabled for the entity if the field isn't included in the currently tracked tables.

 ## View staging table records
 To view the staging records, go to **EDI > Documents > 3PL documents > Master data > Product master**.